adkhiker/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+    A token is used to authenticate a user login with local, ecrypted data.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+    Use https, encrypt local data, clean up local data when you're done.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+    Web servers use http to serve files in resposne to requests from clients.
+They could respond with web pages, or api data, or whatever else may be needed

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    C - Create - POST R - Read - GET U - Update - PUT D - Delete - DELETE

 ## Project Set Up